spatie/laravel-medialibrary/docs/installation-setup.md

     ...
 ```

-Don't forget to ignore the directory of your configured disk, so the files won't end up in your git repo.
+Don't forget to `.gitignore` the directory of your configured disk, so the files won't end up in your git repo.

 To store all media on that disk by default, you should set the `disk_name` config value in the `media-library` config file to the name of the disk you added.